How To Reach Hawksbill Crag Hiking the Whitaker Point Trail

 Whenever we go into the Buffalo National River area, we always bring our National Geographic Topo Map #232, Buffalo National River West, to navigate.

-There is a trail sign before the bridge crossing the Buffalo River where you turn off AR 21 onto County Road (CR 5).
-CR 5 is a gravel road.
-You will enjoy having a high clearance vehicle to drive along CR 5 – there are lots of bumps, and it is steep in areas.
+There is a trail sign before the bridge crossing the Buffalo River, where you turn off AR 21 onto County Road (CR 5) — CR 5 is a gravel road.
+You will appreciate having a high-clearance vehicle to drive along CR 5.
+There are lots of bumps, and it is steep in areas.
 Follow CR 5 until you reach the trailhead.
 There is a sign with a small parking area.